Noaaan/MythicMetals/PATCHNOTES.md

 - Made Quadrillum Ore and Blocks much easier to break
 - Prometheum now becomes overgrown much earlier (2000 -> 1200 durability repaired)
 - Increased attack speed of Engrained Prometheum (5% -> 8%)
+- Prometheum auto repair tick now happens anywhere in your inventory, instead of only while equipped.
+This should make the effect more noticable
 - Increased Mythril Drill auto repair when it is activated
 - Increased Aquarium Pearl drop rate (2% -> 2.5%)
 - Increased Aquarium Ore spawn range (from 31 to 63 -> from 21 to 69)